On Practice: Philosophical argument

-On Practice explains Mao Zedong's philosophy concerning the acquisition of knowledge.
-In this text, Mao follows in the footsteps of Marx and Lenin, endorsing the dialectical-materialist philosophy that knowledge is wrought through practice.
-Mao stresses the understanding of political and cultural life, in addition to the material focus of Marx.
-With the help of historical and other examples, Mao explains the dialectical-materialist process, breaking it down into comprehensible parts.
-The process begins with the acquisition of logical knowledge, which happens in three stages, perception, cognition, and conception.
-Once these steps finish, people must apply their logical knowledge to reality through practice in order to verify the truth-value of their conceptions.
-True knowledge is logical knowledge that, when practiced, successfully directs people to their desired end.
-According to Mao, other philosophies fail to recognize the importance of practice, and only through this dialectical-materialism can the Chinese people experience progress.
+On Practice expands on Mao's criticism of dogmatism in his 1930 essay, Oppose Book Worship.
+The text begins with Mao's emphasis on practice over theory, and states, "Marxists hold that man's social practice alone is the criterion of the truth of his knowledge of the external world."
+In this view, a person must "discover the truth through practice, and again through practice verify and develop the truth."

+On Practice states that the masses, as owners of the means of production, should engage in material production.
+According to the text, "man's knowledge depends mainly on his activity in human production".
+Through participation in material production, people develop their understanding of class relationships, social relations, and human relationships.
+Thus, according to Mao, practical participation in social environments or production are the only reliable mechanism for developing useful knowledge.

 According to Mao, logical knowledge results from the process of perceiving, cognizing, and conceptualizing.
 During the stage of perception individuals spend time interacting with the subject of their enquiry, and they merely absorb the impressions their senses are giving them.
 This stage allows people to become familiar with the matter they are interested in, for as they gather impressions individuals begin to recognize the essential elements of their subject.
 For instance, an individual observing trees comes to understand that trees do not always bear leaves.
 They realize birds use some trees as their home.
 Additionally, useful impressions can be derived from indirect experiences of a phenomenon.
+A person has to perceive physical things before understanding their "essence and internal relations".
+A dialectical process leads from perceptual knowledge to rational knowledge.

 According to Mao, an indirect experience is just a direct experience of some other person's impressions.
 Therefore, indirect impressions still gather genuine information about a subject.
 Impressions eventually lead to the second step toward rational knowledge, cognition.
 At this point, individuals establish some general notions about their subject using the essential aspects that were impressed upon them.
 From there individuals begin conceptualizing; they use their reason to make judgments with the general notions their impressions supplied.
 These judgments are pieces of logical knowledge.
 They can be as mundane as judging that many trees lose their leaves during the winter, and as significant as Mao's example, the Chinese Communist Party can defeat their Japanese opposition.